cutestsun/goit-react-hw-08-phonebook/README.md

 ## About

 This project is built to help you easily store and organize your contact information.
-You can add new contacts, and search for specific contacts based on their name or phone number.
+You can add new contacts, and search for specific contacts based on their name.
 Phonebook uses JWT (JSON Web Tokens) for user authentication and authorization, providing a secure way to access your contacts.

 ## Features